cakephp/docs/en/orm/schema-system.rst

 By using a connection's driver the schema data can be converted into platform specific SQL.
 The return of ``createSql`` and ``dropSql`` is a list of SQL queries required to create a table and the required indexes.
-Some platforms may require multiple statements to create tables with comments, and or indexes.
+Some platforms may require multiple statements to create tables with comments and/or indexes.
 An array of queries is always returned.